A season when Premier League survival meant more than just beating relegation

 By PA Staff

-A season of struggle for the Premier League is entering its final hours, and with respect to champions Manchester City, the greatest achievement in the competition this season is arguably the survival of the league itself.
+A season of struggle for the Premier League has drawn to a close, and with respect to champions Manchester City, the greatest achievement in the competition this term is arguably the survival of the league itself.

-When the condensed 2020-21 Premier League season began just 47 clear days after the previous campaign ended, the threat posed from Covid-19 was clear and present.
+When the condensed 2020-21 Premier League campaign began just 47 clear days after the previous campaign ended, the threat posed from Covid-19 was clear and present.

 But as it turned out, far greater threats to the league’s near 30-year existence came from within, not once but twice.